nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Undoing and Redoing a action

 1. Test case: Undo and redo a command
    1. Perform a simple command that is supported by undo and redo e.g. add, edit or delete
    2. Enter the command `undo`<br>
-   Expected: the action performed in step 1 will be undo
+   Expected: the action performed in step 1 will be undo.
    3. Enter the command `redo`<br>
-   Expected: the action undone in step 2 will be redo
+   Expected: the action undone in step 2 will be redo.

 ### Archiving Data
 Prerequisite: Ensure you can write in the `<HomeFolder>`